Jackkillian/GameJS/README.md

 Newest Released Version: 1.0-beta1
 Version coming up: 1.0-beta2 (10% done)
 License: MIT
-This update will work on: Resources, GameJS Game (.gjs) file type handling, and GameJS Utility with GUI
+This update will work on: Resources and GameJS Game (.gjs) file type handling
 Resources to be added:
 - Wiimote support